Last Updated on

 However, they really outdid themselves with the fish and chips the second time I came here.
 I cannot put into words how delicious this dish was.
 The “fish” was made of celery which is probably the last thing any of us would think of, but it worked so well.

 Now, I’ve never had authentic fish and chips and haven’t eaten real fish in almost 20 years so I cannot guarantee that this tastes like the real deal.
-I simply loved the taste and texture of it, and I think it’s high time vegan chefs come up with better ideas than soy or seitan meat replacements.
+I simply loved the taste and texture of it, and I think it’s high time vegan chefs came up with better ideas than soy or seitan meat replacements.

 Asian Inspired Vegan Food in Bratislava